Konstantin Zhostov: Biography

 Konstantin Zhostov was born in the village of Gaytaninovo, at the time part of the Ottoman Empire.
 He was the son of Andon Zhostov, a teacher and a significant figure in the struggle for the autonomy of the Bulgarian Church.
-Konstantin was not the only child in the family as he had two brothers.
+Konstantin had two brothers.

 After the Russo-Turkish War (1877-1878) the family settled in Sofia and Andon became a priest.
 During the Serbo-Bulgarian War Konstantin was a student in Lom and took part in the Battle of Pirot between 14 and 15 November 1885 as a volunteer in the Student's Legion.

 After the war, he graduated from the High School and Lom and continued his education in the Artillery Department of the Military School in Sofia.
 He received his first officer rank - lieutenant on 9 May 1887 and began his service in the artillery and in 1894 was promoted to captain.

 In 1889 Zhostov went to Vienna, where he entered the Artillery School to study for a staff officer.
 In 1897 he graduated with excellent marks and returned to Bulgaria and was assigned to the administration of the Army's General Staff.
 Latter he was appointed commander of an artillery battery in the 3rd Artillery Regiment and was made head of the fortress artillery section in the Artillery Department of the War Ministry.

 In 1902 he was promoted to major and in 1905 was sent as a military attaché to Vienna.
 In 1908 Zhostov was promoted to colonel and took command of the 8th Tundzha Infantry Division.
 Then in 1906-1907 he was again a military attaché in Saint Petersburg and Paris.
 After his return to Bulgaria he became part of Tsar Ferdinand's retinue.
 In 1910 Konstantin was made commander of the 3rd Artillery Regiment and in 1912 became head of the Reserve Officer School.